T

 AI-24 B – School Bus Accident Reconstruction

-This three day seminar covers various scientific and engineering traffic crash reconstruction principles related to school buses.
-Familiarize the crash investigator with school bus speed determination via kinetic energy, momentum, force balance, and delta V’s.
-Extensive braking, turning and acceleration testing/research will be conducted, in addition to discussion of physical configuration, terminology and operating systems associated with school buses.
+This five day seminar covers various scientific and engineering traffic crash reconstruction principles related to school buses.
+The crash investigator will become familiar with school bus speed determinations via kinetic energy, momentum, force balance, and delta V’s.
+Extensive braking, turning and acceleration testing/research will be conducted, in addition to discussion of physical configuration, terminology, and operating systems associated with school buses.
 Investigator must be an AI-9 graduate or equivalent to participate.

 Accident Investigation & Reconstruction Course Descriptions: 1 to 10